-In connection with our receipt of payroll support under the PSP, PSP2 and PSP3 and acceptance of the Treasury Loan Agreement, we agreed not to repurchase shares of our common stock until the later of September 30, 2022 or one year after the Treasury Loan is repaid.
-In addition, we are prohibited from paying dividends on common stock until the later of September 30, 2022 or one year after the Treasury Loan is repaid.
+In connection with our receipt of payroll support under the PSP, PSP2 and PSP3 and acceptance of the Treasury Loan Agreement, we agreed not to repurchase shares of our common stock or pay out dividends on common stock until one year after the Treasury Loan is repaid.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend on our results of operations, financial condition, capital requirements, restrictions contained in current or future financing instruments, business prospects and such other factors as our board of directors deems relevant.